void

 Background

-Malý Polanec seems to have been a place between Tyrawa Wołoska and Liskowiec but it can't be identified.
-Jaroslav Šerák suggests that it might be Malopołska by Brelików, which judging by the author's description of the route is plausible.
-That said it rather looks like the name of a hill rather than a village.
+Malý Polanec seems to have been a place between Tyrawa Wołoska and Liskowiec but it cannot be identified.
+Jaroslav Šerák suggests that it might be Malopołska by Brelików, which, judging by the author's description of the route, is plausible.
+That said, it rather looks like the name of a hill rather than a village.

 Quote(s) from the novel